Dental Crowns Procedure and Treatment

-Because the shape of the crown will be slightly different from the shape of your tooth before, you may be aware of it to begin with.
-Within a few days it should feel fine, and you will not notice it.
+Because the shape of the crown will be slightly different from the shape of your tooth before, you may be aware of it, to begin with.
+Within a few days, it should feel fine, and you will not notice it.
 The crown may need some adjustment if your bite does not feel comfortable and if this is the case you should ask your dentist to check and adjust it.

 How do I care for my crown?

-How long you crown lasts depends on how well you look after it.
+How long your crown lasts depends on how well you look after it.
 The crown itself cannot decay, but decay can start where the edge of the crown joins the tooth.
 Therefore, to prevent decay affecting the crown, it is important to keep this area just as clean as you would your natural teeth.
-Brush for two minutes twice a day with a fluoride toothpaste and clean in between your teeth with interdental brushes or floss.
+Brush for two minutes twice a day with fluoride toothpaste and clean in between your teeth with interdental brushes or floss.

 How long will the crown last?